Tecsmith/homeassistant-pc-switch/docs/index.md

     3 possible ways to do this:

-    1. EE solution with caps and transistors - *not really viable since once its variable performance and unchangable nature.
+    1. EE solution with caps and transistors - *not really viable since because of its variable performance and unchangeable nature.
 (See [here](https://www.homemade-circuits.com/simple-delay-timer-circuits-explained/))*

-    2. If Software solution (i.e. on ESPHome or Tasmota), then how do we crate a **"One-Shot" Normally-Open** switch?
+    2. If Software solution (i.e. on ESPHome or Tasmota), then how do we create a **"One-Shot" Normally-Open** switch?

         * ESPHome, can do this inside Home Assistant with an automation trigger using an "`action`" > "`sequence`".
         * Tasmota, can do this with "*Rules*" on the device.

         But, what if the user forgets to "modify" the default f/w or build the HA automation required?
-The device ***<u>must</u>*** handle the one-shot itself.
+The device ***<u>must</u>*** handle the one-shot functionally itself.

         &#x26A0; Custom f/w (or fork of) must be built for timed "one-shot" / "delay off" functionality.